dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 TODO: what follows from your solution

 * investigate the area of live relocation etc.
+ * this is a large challenge - quote vmotion limitations
+* investigate data payload minimisation
 * inputs into stds bodies
 * work will continue
   * targets are

-The Framework used for this PoC will be released under an Open Source License at: ...
+The Framework used for this PoC will be released and supported under an Open Source License (Apache 2.0) at: github.com/??? …

 [#Grance,2011]: tbd
 [#Elson,2008]: "Handling Flash Crowds from Your Garage"